sean-lamont/bait/_docs/models.md

 This includes the model and training code for the HOList Supervised experiment, with the GNN architecture used in [this paper](https://arxiv.org/pdf/1905.10006.pdf).

+# INT
+The models used for the [INT experiments](/bait/docs/int).
+Includes GNN and Transformer Encoders, as defined in `models.INT`.

 # Premise Selection
 Contains the [Premise Selection](/bait/docs/premise_selection/) model and training code used for Premise Selection experiments.